Aboriginal title in New Mexico: The 1933 amendments

 Congress amended the 1924 act in 1933.
 The amendments allowed the Pueblos to sue in their own name and increased the amount of compensation the federal government would pay.
 Moreover, the amendments authorized the Interior Secretary to offer the Pueblos monetary compensation in exchange for relinquishing legal claims.

 New Mexico v.
 Aamodt (10th Cir.
 1976)

 The Tenth Circuit held in 1976 that neither the 1926 nor 1933 acts extinguished the water rights of the Pueblo.

 During the late 20th century, Pueblo litigants have prevailed in cases concerning land titles that they have been deemed to have adversely possessed during the Spanish era.

-United States v.
-Thompson (10th Cir.
-1991)

-In 1991, the United States Court of Appeals for the Tenth Circuit found a claim by the Pueblo of Santo Domingo to 24,000 acres under a Spanish grant to be barred by the 1924 and 1933 acts.

 Court of Claims litigation

 The Pueblo have been awarded some compensation by the Court of Federal Claims (and its predecessor, the Court of Claims).
 In earlier cases, the Court of Claims had held that decisions of the Lands Board prevented compensation.